tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎/客户端 API/Unity SDK/语音消息及转文本_intl_en.md

 **You need to call the `Init` API before calling any APIs of GME.**

-If you have any questions when using the service, please see [General](https://intl.cloud.tencent.com/zh/document/product/607/30254).
+If you have any questions when using the service, please see [General Issues](https://intl.cloud.tencent.com/document/product/607/30254).

 | API | Description |
 | ------ | :----------: |